 Before you even buy your first coin, you absolutely have to learn what a Sell Stop order is – an exchange order that sells your coin if and as soon as it drops to a certain (determined by you) price level.
 Let it become a habit for you to place such orders for each coin you buy – they will save you a lot of money in the long run.
 You are not always monitoring coin prices and even when you do, no one has the robotic discipline to act when needed, so a placed Sell Stop order will take care of your coin price going against you.

 Do Not Average Down

 A common grave mistake many traders make is Averaging Down – buying more of the coin as the price drops with the logic that a good thing is now cheaper (an even better bargain).
 What most people don’t realize is that you can’t apply such everyday household logic to trading:

-- Also, are not bargain hunting for consumption products that you will eventually eat – the cheap coin will just sit in your wallet tying up your funds with no use.
+Also, are not bargain hunting for consumer products that you will eventually eat – the cheap coin will just sit in your wallet tying up your funds with no use.

 It was not that complicated, was it?
 Bookmark this article and reread it every time you doubt your trading decision.
 You’ll thank us later.
 Also, follow us on social media to always stay on a cutting-edge of crypto market news: